 Returning to my homeland after 18 months in an overseas convent meant acclimating not only to the noise and pace of the world again, but adjusting back into my culture-of-origin having made previously the change to that of another.
 I’m only exaggerating slightly when I say it took a year to learn how to use a knife and fork again!
 My experience of such change, both in life direction and in relationship with Him, have stirred up in my heart a great sense of empathy towards others just beginning to navigate the same sometimes-stormy waters.
 He truly can calm those waters, if only you continue to trust Him!
 Sometimes, though, we need each other… we need community… to remind us of the hope we have in Him, when everything goes pear-shaped.
 That’s where Leonie’s Longing has been such a blessing for me during my own transition.
 It is a privilege, now, to be able to “give back” and to serve in such a worthwhile apostolate.
 I bring with me a professional background in technology and business, with degrees in IT, theology and library science… my “tools” to be placed at the Lord’s disposal!

-Social Media Committee Coordinator and Blog Mistress: Penny
+Social Media Committee Coordinator, Blog Mistress, Secretary: Penny

 I arrived at Leonie’s Longing in 2014, a bit over a year after it began: at the time that the founding Board members were getting this ministry off the ground, I was still in the early days of postulancy and committed to becoming a holy nun.
 (Sadly, I didn’t become either holy, or a nun!)